flow-storm/clofidence/Readme.md

 Even with `:block-forms #{}` there are some forms which are always excluded, which are `ns`, `defprotocol`, `quote`, `comment`, `def` with constants which doesn't make sense.

+## Known limitations

+Expressions that throw like (assert false) aren't being marked green even if they are "hit", because the don't return.
+Clofidence marks as green every expression that evaluated, which assert doesn't because it throws.